lizzie2008/MyBlog/source/_posts/algorithm/index.md

 		- Convert Sorted List to Binary Search Tree
 		- LCA of BST
 		- Kth Smallest Element in a BST
-	- Recursive of Binary Tree
+	- 二叉树的递归（Recursive of Binary Tree）
 		- Minimum Depth of Binary Tree
 		- Maximum Depth of Binary Tree
 		- Path Sum